How to Get to AT&T Stadium on Matchday

 The strongest answer for how to get to AT&T Stadium is TRE to CentrePort Station plus the matchday charter bus.
 Downtown Dallas fans should also watch the Victory Station bus bridge plan, since DART documents place express buses on that route before and after games.
 Rideshare and driving remain useful, but they need more buffer time.

 Before matchday, confirm your kickoff time, station instructions, bag rules, and return plan.
-Then use the full AT&T Stadium guide to check venue basics, seating, capacity, and nearby travel choices.
+Use the Dallas World Cup 2026 fan guide to compare hotel zones, Fair Park Fan Festival plans, and wider North Texas travel choices.
 A clear route will matter more in Arlington than in most rail-connected host cities.